menabebawy1/Toast_Post/README.md

 # Toast Post
-A simple social media full-stack app that uses CRUD operations and a REST API.
+A simple social media full-stack web application that uses CRUD operations and a REST API.
+This app uses the PERN stack (PostgreSQL, ExpressJS, ReactJS, NodeJS)

 I wanted to learn how the backend of a website works and how to operate it.
 I learned NodeJS and ExpressJS in order to build this simple social media app.
 I was already